indutny/blog/posts/a.deoptimize-me-not.md

 There is only one simulate instruction, and the state is: `stack = [t3, t4]`.
 (Sorry ignoring the local variables for this blog post).
-Thus the deoptimizer needs to put the values of the `t3` and `t4` instructions into the stack slots.
-This information was stored ahead of time, and will be looked up right when deoptimizing the things.
-Here `t3` was in the `[sp + 24]` stack slot in the optimized code, and `t4` was in the `rax` register.
-This process is called a "translation of frame".
-After it the execution will be redirected to the unoptimized code which will just continue operating on the values at the place where the optimized code has been "deoptimized".
+Thus, the deoptimizer needs to put the values of the `t3` and `t4` instructions into the stack slots.
+This information was stored ahead of time, and will be looked up right when deoptimizing the code.
+Here, `t3` was in the `[sp + 24]` stack slot in the optimized code, and `t4` was in `rax`.
+This process is called a "frame translation".
+Afterwards the execution will be redirected to the unoptimized code, which will just continue operating on the values at the place where the optimized code has been "deoptimized".

-## Culmination
+## Conclusion

-The "deoptimizer" is really an interesting tool, and it is the one of the main cogs in [Crankshaft][1]'s engine.
-This instrument helps the compiler in executing the dynamic-language code as if it have been written in C++, because it could always return to the slow unoptimized code with "true" JavaScript semantics.
+The "deoptimizer" is really an interesting tool, and it is one of the main cogs in [Crankshaft][1]'s engine.
+This instrument helps the compiler in executing the dynamic-language code as if it had been written in C++, because it can always return to the slow unoptimized code with "true" JavaScript semantics.

 _Note that things are a bit more tricky with inlined functions, but this is a